- What is Ethical Hacking?

 Competitive Salaries

 The best ethical hackers at giant companies earn more than $250,000 a year.
-This is in tune with the exceptional technical power and cybersecurity expert proficiency for which ethical hackers are in high demand, and the rationing out of a six-figure pay scale accordingly.
+This is in tune with the exceptional technical power and cybersecurity expert proficiency for which ethical hackers are in high demand, and the distribution of a six-figure pay scale accordingly.

 Lifelong Learning and Progression